Promise Omochere

-Promise Osazee Omochere (born 18 October 2000) is an Irish professional football player who plays as a forward for club Bristol Rovers.
+Promise Osazee Omochere (born 18 October 2000) is an Irish professional football player who plays as a forward for club Southend United, on loan from club Bristol Rovers.

 Career

 Bohemians

 Omochere joined the Bohemians senior team in 2018 after spending time with their academy.
 He scored his first league goal for the club in May 2021 in a 5–1 victory against Dundalk.

 In March 2022, Republic of Ireland U21 manager Jim Crawford revealed that he had been contacted by a number of clubs in England regarding Omochere.

 Fleetwood Town

 On 21 July 2022, Omochere joined League One club Fleetwood Town for an undisclosed fee on a three-year deal.
 He made his debut for the club on the opening day of the 2022–23 season in a 2–1 defeat to Port Vale, having to be substituted off due to a fractured eye socket suffered in an aerial duel.
 It took Omochere until the 1 January 2023, his eighteenth game in all competitions, to open his account for the club, scoring the second in a 3–0 victory over Shrewsbury Town.